Aphelion™ Lab: Image Analysis Software for Non-Experts in Imaging

 All data and measurements generated in the Aphelion Lab environment are automatically managed by the software to ensure high-quality analysis.
 Only users with administrator rights can configure the software, specifying where results will be saved, setting up the camera device, defining calibration profiles, and selecting the list of measurements to compute on images.
 Access to all these important settings is password protected.
 Once the system is fully configured, the user can proceed with analysis of images and concentrate only on the results.
 All image management tasks, which were cumbersome in the past, are done in a transparent way by the software.

 Since Aphelion Lab complies with the Microsoft DirectShow interface, digital image acquisition in Aphelion Lab is plug-and-play using any DirectShow-compliant camera available on the market.
-Once the DirectShow driver is installed, a live image can be displayed in the Aphelion Lab interface within a few seconds.
+Once the DirectShow driver is installed and a camera connected to the cimputer, a live image can be displayed in the Aphelion Lab interface within a few seconds.
 The user has only to select the right camera configuration settings and adjust the exposure parameters to acquire high-quality images.

 A powerful tool enables users to quickly and easily create calibration profiles, which Aphelion Lab uses to report measurements in real-world units for all captured images.
 Using a pop-up ruler overlaid on an image of a known item (e.g., a micrometer), the user correlates the size of the item in the image (i.e., in pixel units) with its real-world size (e.g., in metric units) to define the calibration profile.
 There is no limit on the number of calibration profiles that can be saved, enabling the generation of accurate real-world measurements for any calibrated acquisition device used with Aphelion Lab.

 Aphelion Lab includes a set of object measurements (e.g., length, area, perimeter, max, min).
-The user selects those measurements that are to be performed automatically during image analysis.
+The superuser, who administers Aphelion Lab, selects those measurements that are to be performed automatically during image analysis.
 More than 50 different measurements can be computed per object, and there is no limit on the number of objects per image or sample.
 If a calibration profile has been selected, all measurements are provided in real-world units.

 Capturing an image using image processing/analysis software has never been so easy and intuitive.
 Select the camera mode (image size and frame rate), define the exposure parameters, start the acquisition to display a live image, focus the camera, apply a shading correction to get an even background, and then capture the image to be analyzed.
 The current calibration profile is automatically applied to the live image and subsequent images.
 Images previously captured and stored on media can also be analyzed with Aphelion Lab.

 The Object Extraction task available in Aphelion Lab extracts objects of interest in three steps.
-First, the user selects one of the available color channels to process; then the Object Extraction task executes to locate objects in the image.
+First, the user selects the color space and one of the available color channels to process; then the Object Extraction task executes to locate objects in the image.
 Finally, the user picks one or a combination of the following operations:

 - Disconnect objects that are touching or overlapping